shankha001/crud-todolist/README.md

 # CRUD - Todolist

 Simple Todolist using NodeJS and MongoDB displaying CRUD(Create, Read, Update, Delete) functionality.

+The demo of the app is provided in ```demo/demo.mp4```

 ## Dependencies